ostueker/ACENET_Summer_School_OpenMP/_episodes/07-mandel.md

 Now comes the parallelization.

-> ## Challenge 1:
+> ## Exercise 1: Parallelize the code
+>
 > There is a `parallel do` directive in the code, exactly analogous to
 > the `parallel for` in C. But the `private()` clause is not complete.
-> Decide what variables should be made private, and then compile and
+> Decide what variable or variables should be made private, and then
-> test the code like so:
+> compile and test the code like so:
 >
 > ~~~
 > gfortran -fopenmp mandel.f90 -o mandel-omp